KSVSC/Megathont2018/README.md

-# Megathont2018
+# Megathon-2018
-Megathon work as team AVAST
+This is work done in Team of 4 as part of Megathon-2018.
+- Samhita Kanaparthy
+- Ananya Arun
+- Vani Sancheti
+- Anushka Vyas

 ## Problem Statement: Eradicating Mosquito breeding zones using Drones